mainmatter/mainmatter.com/src/posts/2023-05-28-from-react-to-ember-building-a-blog.md

 ---
-title: "From React To Ember: Building a Personal Website/Blog"
+title: "From React To Ember: Building a Personal Website"
 authorHandle: inesoaresilva
 tags: [ember, react]
 bio: "Inês Silva"
 description:
   "Inês Silva explains her experience moving from React to Ember when building her personal website/blog.
-She explains the process behind the major website features, the challenges she faced and she how overcame them.
+She explains the process behind the major website features, the challenges she faced, and how she overcame them.
 At the same time, she compares the differences of the development process between Ember and React."
 og:
   image: /assets/images/posts/2023-02-28-ember-template-assert/og-image.jpg
 tagline: |
-  <p>Having a personal website/blog has been on my to-do list for quite some time, but I always found myself stuck when answering the question, 'How do I start?'
+  <p>Having a personal website/blog has been on my to-do list for quite some time, but I always found myself stuck when answering the question: "How do I start?".
 With countless frameworks and different tech stacks to choose from, the options seemed overwhelming.
-I've been working in React since I joined the company, but most of my colleagues are experts on Ember, so I wanted to learn more about it.
-I decided to use this project for that.
+I've been working with React since I joined the company, but most of my colleagues are experts in Ember, so I wanted to learn more about it.
+I decided to use this project as an opportunity to do that.
-  I will share my journey, detailing the challenges I encountered and how I overcame them while comparing the development process between Ember and React.</p>
+  I will share my journey, including the challenges I encountered and how I overcame them, and compare the development process between Ember and React.</p>
 ---

 ### You might want to read this if

-- You would like to create your website/blog (if you decide to use Ember.js maybe you can get ideas from here)
+- You would like to create your own website/blog (if you decide to use Ember.js maybe you can get ideas from here)
 - You already know React, and you are curious about Ember.js.